 Although countries might ban the growing of GM crops, they don't ban imports.
 Maize and soya, for instance, from Argentina and the US, are imported as animal feeds.
 Which means many of our UK farmers, although they are not growing GM crops, are using them as part of their feed system.

 Few countries have banned imports and growth of GM crops - Norway and Algeria, for instance.
 In other countries, such as Australia and New Zealand, it is decided state by state.

 What about the future of GM?

 Genetic engineering is entering a new phase.
 New breeding techniques (NBTs) such as CRISPR and RdDM, as well as synthetic biology, allow more complex changes in the genetic makeup and metabolic pathways of organisms.
-See this useful briefing paper on NBTs
+Instead of replacing or introducing new genes, they 'edit' the gene sequence in a plant.
+Although this is claimed to have greater accuracy and precision, there are still the worrying unforeseen consequences of disrupting the gene sequence.
+See Pleiotropy and this useful briefing paper on NBTs.

 There is also the increasing danger that these new techniques allow the spread of altered genes through whole wild populations - using a gene 'drive’ system that allows for an edited gene on one chromosome to copy itself into its partner chromosome.
 The result is that nearly all offspring will inherit the engineered gene.
 Gene drive could be useful to eradicate species, such as zika-carrying mosquitoes.
 However, there are inevitable ecosystem consequences when species are eradicated.
 And if just a few organisms with gene drives are released into the wild, the whole population could end up with the edited gene.
 See New Genetic Engineering